 “We’ve started to see a trend; a buyer purchases your item, then files a chargeback to the credit card company.
 The money is taken out of your PayPal account with PayPal fees, and you have NO recourse.
 The buyer will come up with a lame excuse such as “item significantly not as described,” not received, etc. PayPal (pretends) to be your support and will guide you through all the steps.
 Trust me, I am very organized and provided ALL the documentation to prove my item was "AS DESCRIBED,' but they found it in favor of the credit card company, deducted the money from my pay-pal account, plus fees (for the time involved).
 I have not received the merchandise (part of the scam), AMEX has refunded her money, and all in all, I lost about $420.
 Pay-pal comment: It’s all part of doing business; you have your profits and losses.
 You take chances when you accept credit cards.
 What they don't tell you is it is happening more and more.”

-With the recent disruptions happening worldwide due to the pandemic and its incidental economic strains on people, digital fraud is now rife.
+With the recent disruptions happening worldwide due to the pandemic and its incidental economic strains on people, digital fraud is now like living through calendar days.
 Statistically, industry records have shown that false customer disputes, also known as friendly fraud, account for 70% of all credit card fraud.
 That equates to over a $132 billion deficit on the digital commerce ledger annually.
-False customer disputes is the leading cause of all chargebacks, with a year-on-year increase of 41% over the past two years.
+False customer disputes is the leading cause of chargeback fee, with a year-on-year increase of 41% over the past two years.

 What constitutes Significantly Not As Described PayPal Dispute?

-As we highlighted above, PayPal established the SND dispute category as a consumer protection tool.
+As we highlighted above, PayPal established the SND dispute category as a consumer protection tool to resolve customer issues.
 It helps buyers who received a completely different item from what they ordered to seek remediation.

-For example, a customer ordered a brand new Macbook pro from your store.
-But the shipment they received was either used, impaired, counterfeit, not functional, missing a significant part, or not the exact specification you listed.
+For example, a customer ordered a brand new Macbook pro through a gift card from your store.
+But the shipment they received was either used, impaired, counterfeit, not functional, missing a gift part, or not the exact specification you listed.

 For more clarity, below are some examples of claims that will not qualify as a Significantly Not as Described claim according to PayPal’s terms of service: